Raspberry Roll Cake

 Think of this step as cake muscle memory.
 When the cake is rolled hot from the oven, it prevents the sponge cake from splitting and cracking during assembly later.
 It makes all the difference, and you will become a cake roll champion in no time!

-Once rolled, cooled, and unrolled, the sponge cake is spread with a very thin layer of raspberry preserves.
+Once rolled, cooled, and unrolled, the sponge cake is spread with a thin layer of raspberry preserves.
 It provides a touch of sweetness and moisture to the cake.

-The filling for the roll cake is similar to a classic raspberry fool: lightly mashed fresh raspberries folded into lightly vanilla whipped cream.
-Once the raspberry cream is spread into a thin layer, you add even more fresh raspberries.
+The filling for the roll cake is similar to a classic raspberry fool: lightly mashed fresh raspberries folded into vanilla whipped cream.
+Once the raspberry cream is spread into a thin layer, you add more fresh raspberries.

 Raspberry Roll Cake